 How to Use NoFollow Links

 Nofollow links are incredibly easy to use.
+As per the Top SEO agencies, they are also extremely valuable for your brand.
+All you need to do is keep the following things in mind.
 As you audit your website’s linking profile, take a close look at every link included in your profile.
 If you notice any that you think could harm your link profile score, simply tag them as nofollow links.
 This is a relatively straightforward process, and Google’s recent changes have made nofollow links even more important.
-It’s going to be very important for site owners to tag their links appropriately in 2020, and Google Search bots will no longer consider unfollow links, sponsored links, and links to user-generated content (UCG) under the same umbrella.
+It’s going to be very important for site owners to tag their links appropriately in 2023, and Google Search bots will no longer consider unfollow links, sponsored links, and links to user-generated content (UGC) under the same umbrella.

 When Should I Use NoFollow Links?

 Today, blog comments are the primary place for site designers and SEO teams to use nofollow links.
+You need to ask the Web design companies you are working with to ensure your website has a robust comment section that encourages viewers to engage with the site.
 For example, if you own a website with a blog section that allows readers to leave comments and notice a bunch of spam links to other websites, simply tag them as nofollow links so they don’t harm your own SEO.
 The spammer receives no credit from an SEO perspective, and you get to protect your own link profile from the spam.
 It’s also easy to use nofollow tags in forum sections to prevent them from becoming overloaded with spam comments.